All Episodes

 I think it's physically possible.

-Um I think it will be a real challenge to move to that timeline, and President Trump's been pretty clear.
+I think it will be a real challenge to move to that timeline.

-We're gonna continue to make progress, and so long as we have the capacity to understand what's going on there and to continue the march towards denuclearization, this is an acceptable place for us to be.
+And so long as we have the capacity to understand what's going on there and to continue the march towards denuclearization, this is an acceptable place for us to be.

-One of the things that I think the President has not gotten enough credit for, I was arguing even before President Trump got elected, he doesn't want a trade deal.
+One of the things that I think the president has not gotten enough credit for, I was arguing even before President Trump got elected, he doesn't want a trade deal.

-He's a he's the consummate, never ending negotiator.
+He's the consummate, never-ending negotiator.

-And yeah, we've had some really horrible trade deals over the years, but if you don't take the strong position that we will fight back and that we will put we will put tariffs on you, uh I don't think anybody would take any words seriously.
+But if you don't take the strong position that we will fight back and that we will put tariffs on you, I don't think anybody would take any words seriously.

 So the president has successfully now done that with Mexico and with Canada.